RHIT-CSSE/csse332/syllabus.md

 regular assignments.
 If you're willing to accept a C in the course, you don't have to do any advanced assignments.
-BUT it's our hope everyone will attempt at least some of the advanced assignments, and those looking for an A will need to complete nearly all of them.
+BUT it's our hope everyone will attempt at least some of the advanced assignments, and those looking for an A will need to complete all of them.
 Advanced assignments can be done in groups of 2, or individually.

 ## Exams